 To configure the IP address of the Modbus TCP/IP communications gateway, there are two options.
 The preferred method is to use the IPConfig tool provided by HMS.
 This can be downloaded for free from their website www.anybus.com.

-For this option, first connect your computer to the same network that you have connected the Anybus module to.
+For this option, first connect your computer to the same network as the Anybus module.
 Next, open the IPConfig tool.
 Select "Scan" and the device should be present on the screen with the default IP address shown below